peqdb/macos/README.md

 *MacOS Only*

 This software downmixes surround sound/Dolby Atmos content to stereo at resolutions up to a 9.1.6 speaker-configuration.
 There is no HRTF processing applied.
 The software works equally well on capable stereo loudspeaker and headphone systems.
+Additionally, parametric equalization is available.

 1. Install and unzip Downmix Renderer.zip
 3. Install BlackHole 16ch: https://existential.audio/blackhole/